You may skip to the acutal setup.

 The GRUB2 menu didn’t show Win 10.
 This is easily solved by

-installation by running update
+the apt installation by running update and upgrade and restarted

 the machine.
 I found three Win 10 entries in the boot menu.